DellGEOS/AzureLocalDeploymentWorkshop/README.md

 # Azure Local Deployment Workshop

-## Welcome to the Azure Local Deployment Workshop
+## Welcome

-Written by me, Matt McSpirit, Microsoft Azure MVP and Engineering Technologist at Dell Technologies, the goal of this workshop is simple; to **help you grow your knowledge, skills and experience around preparing for, and subsequently deploying Azure Local**.
+Written by me, Matt McSpirit, Microsoft Azure MVP and Engineering Technologist at Dell Technologies, the goal of the Azure Local Deployment Workshop is simple; to **help you grow your knowledge, skills and experience around preparing for, and subsequently deploying Azure Local**.

 ## About the workshop